 For various rope diameters, Fassadengrün has corresponding cross clamps, such as: SK 01515 (1.5-2 mm), SK 03012 (3 mm, available in AISI 304 and AISI 316), and SK 04015 (3-4 mm).
-They all have a graceful build but provide sufficiently strong holding strengths/clamping forces for your growing systems.
+They all have a graceful build but provide sufficiently strong holding strengths/clamping forces for your plant climbing systems.
 SK 03420 is suitable for security-relevant applications; due to the M10 thread, even stronger holding strengths are possible.
-There are SK 03099 and SK 03006 as inexpensive options; here, the crosses are not screwed but pressed with pliers... later corrections then are rarely possible at the cross point.
+There are SK 03099 and SK 03006 as more economical options; here, the crosses are not screwed but pressed with pliers... later corrections are then rarely possible at the cross point.
 The connector SK 34515 is particularly suitable for combinations of cable and rods because, with two separate grub screws, strong holding strengths are made possible.
-Most cable cross clamps are made of stainless steel A2; only SK 03420 and SK 03006 are from A4.
+Most cable cross clamps are made of stainless steel A2; only SK 03420 and SK 03006 are made of A4.

-FassadenGrün cross clamps have a greater holding strength compared with similar cross clamps from the Far East, primarily due to the shallow depth of the threaded hole, which is flush with the deeper cross grooves (see photo).
-Nevertheless, to form the internal thread deeply enough, an increased effort is needed.
-No concave pressure for the ropes arises, however, because they are clamped on an anvil without being concave.
-They can barely slide or slip, and a change of direction, or a bending due to the clamping, is not possible.
+FassadenGrün cross clamps have a greater holding strength compared with similar products imported from Asia, primarily due to the shallow depth of our threaded holes, which are flush with the deeper cross grooves (see photo), creating no significant height offset.
+Nevertheless, the work to form the internal thread deeply enough makes it more difficult and expensive to manufacture.
+Then, because no concave pressure for the ropes arises, they do not undergo any deformation and are held firmly by the cable clamps. however, because they are clamped on an anvil without being concave.

-For mesh sizes under 1 square meter, all peripheral points are completed with cross mounts, but inside the field, freely floating cable crosses are set on the architectural line.
-That is the principle of cable system 5040.
+For mesh sizes well under 1 square meter, all points on the outer contours of the system are fitted with (wall connected) cross mounts; but inside the field, use floating cross clamps at cable intersections.
+See cable system 5040.

-With mesh sizes of 30 x 30 cm and smaller, cross holders on the edge of the field can also be exchanged for free-floating cross clamps.
-This is the principle of cable system 5050.
+With mesh sizes of 30 x 30 cm and smaller, cross mounts on the edge of the field can also be exchanged for free-floating cross clamps.
+See this under cable system 5050.

-If climbing rods of 4 or 5 mm are used for the compression of architectural ropes, they can be fastened with SK 03420 or SK 34515- both with each other and with cable thicknesses 3 or 4mm.
+If trellis rods of 4 or 5 mm are used to stabilise your cable system, they can be fastened with SK 03420 or SK 34515 - either to connect rods to each other or to connect rods with 3 or 4 mm cables.
 (Links to product sheets on the left.)

-Cable cross clamps are also suitable as a temporary installation aid for cable systems with cross holders, where a closed cable frame is to be mounted (for example with 4020 and 7040).
-Instead of 2 vices, only one is then needed, and if the kit does not already contain one or more cross mounts, another suitable one will be ordered.
+Floating cross clamps can also facilitate the mounting of certain cable systems by serving as a temporary support, where the mounting starts with the outer frame (for example with 4020 and 7040).
+Instead of the two recommended vices, only one is then needed, and the other can be replaced by a floating cross clamp.
+If the respective kit does not already contain one or more cross clamps, a matching one can be ordered.